Celab Four:C Dispatch

 The advanced map module also allows connections to livefeeds that present traffic information, traffic cameras and/or weather information directly on the map.

 Allows operator to manually select areas on map to perform size or distance calculations.

+When a task is created a task management pop-up is placed on top of the map displaying structured information about the job.
 Besides resources already linked to the job/task/emergency from a PSAP the operator can attach more resources via drag and drop as well as forwarding the information to these units.
 Attached resources are cumulated in a list in the task management window, where the latest status from each unit is displayed.
 For instance, from our mobile emergency management system Four:C Mobile.